 There are bunch off new laws that the players will have to adopt too and if you have not seen them yet see below.

 Some Interesting Facts (OPTA)

-- The Blues have won five of their last six Super Rugby games away from home (W7, D1), including wins in each of their last three New Zealand derbies on the road.
+- The Hurricanes have lost only one of their last nine regular season Super Rugby games away from home (W7, D1), including wins in each of their last three New Zealand derbies on the road.